The Shed Registry

 Do penalties apply to supported scaffolds (not sidewalk sheds)?

-Local Law 48 specifically targets sidewalk sheds (overhead protection structures required under DOB regulations).
+Local Law 48 specifically targets sidewalk sheds (the overhead protection structures required under DOB regulations) [1].
 Supported scaffolds used for construction access are governed by separate DOB rules and are not subject to LL48 idle shed penalties.
-However, if a supported scaffold includes a sidewalk shed component, the shed portion may be subject to penalties.
+However, if a supported scaffold includes a sidewalk shed component, the shed portion may still be subject to penalties.

-What is the difference between Local Law 48 and Local Law 51?
+What is the difference between Local Law 47, Local Law 48, and Local Law 51?

-Local Law 48 governs idle shed penalties and the 90-day permit cycle.
-Local Law 51 governs milestone deadlines for the underlying construction or repair work (5-month filing, 8-month permit application, 2-year completion).
+Local Law 48 governs idle shed penalties and the 90-day permit cycle [1].
+Local Law 51 governs milestone deadlines for the underlying construction or repair work [4].
 The two laws operate concurrently, and penalties under each are additive.
+Local Law 47 sets physical design standards for sheds but does not impose financial penalties [5].

 How does The Shed Registry help with LL48 compliance?

-The Shed Registry provides a free contractor directory built on verified NYC DOB permit data.
+The Shed Registry provides a free contractor registry built as a public directory from verified NYC DOB permit data.
 Building managers can compare contractors by active permit count, borough coverage, and historical permit activity.
 Selecting a contractor with a strong track record of timely permit closures is the most direct way to reduce penalty exposure under Local Law 48.

 Summary: Key Figures for Building Managers